yueyeyuniao/DRC_Plug_Task_Jaco_v2/README.md

 ## Introduction:

-#### /launch folder includes a launch file for launching the robot, launching the Realsense camera, launching the Kinect camera, and launching the YOLO object detection.
+#### /launch folder includes a launch file for launching the robot, launching the Realsense camera, launching the Kinect camera, and launching the YOLO object detection
 #### /src folder includes all the source codes

 ## Copyright: